elokapina/memories/README.md

 Get a list of your images and place them in your preferred order into the `config.js` `pictures` array.

-Hint: `ls -1 public/pictures/ | xargs -I img echo '"img",` for an easily copypasteable list.
+Hint: `ls -1 public/pictures/ | xargs -I img echo '"img",'` for an easily copypasteable list.

 ### Image captions